-Babylon would never be independent again.
-The next millennia would see the city fall under the sway of several different empires, including that of Alexander the Great, the Seleucids, the Parthians and even the Romans.
-In the end, it would be “buried under the sands” Leick writes, along with many other ancient Mesopotamian cities.
+However Babylon would never be independent again.
+The next millennia would see the city fall under the sway of several different empires, including that of Alexander the Great (who died in Babylon in 323 B.C.), the Seleucids, the Parthians and even the Romans.
+In the end, it would be "buried under the sands" Leick writes, along with many other ancient Mesopotamian cities.

 "Most of the city was rebuilt by Saddam in the mid to late 1980s to recreate it as it was in the era of King Nebuchadnezzar, 600 B.C.," writes journalist Robert Galbraith in his book "Iraq: Eyewitness to War - A Photojournalist's Diary" (self-published, 2004).
 Galbraith reported from Iraq after the 2003 U.S. invasion and visited Babylon shortly after the U.S. occupation of Iraq began.
 Galbraith notes that around the time of the invasion the ancient city was looted and a group of U.S. Marines were eventually assigned to guard the site.

 Saddam Hussein had constructed a palace at Babylon that "looms over the city" but "is strikingly out of place," writes Galbraith.
 "It is a beautiful finely carved sandstone castle, and looks like an Arabian palace.
 But that's the problem; it is obtrusive, misplaced and tacky to the limit.
 It appears that Saddam tried to buy his way into the history books by building his monument overlooking the ancient city," writes Galbraith.